Do You Love To DIY? Click Here!

 Or scan it and keep it in a folder on your computer.

 Those others?
 The ones you really can't toss?
-Well those you put into a neat file cabinet perhaps, but a small one.
+Well like I said, those you put into a neat file cabinet or cube, but a small one.

-A hanging file frame and a few file folders are cheap and tuck neatly into a deep desk or vanity drawer.
+Then again, you might not even need a filing cabinet.
+A hanging file frame and a few file folders are cheap set up and they fit nicely into a deep desk or vanity drawer.

 The bigger cabinet you have, the more you'll save.
 Trust me.